JustSlavic/spear/code/game/game_mechanics.md

 ## List of game mechanics

-1. @feature0001: Select a tile with a mouse pointer.
+1. @feature1: Select a tile with a mouse pointer.
-2. @feature0002: Free camera.
+2. @feature2: Free camera.
+3. @feature3: Moving between tiles has animation time.